Urine Marking in Cats

 c.
 Distribute food, water, toys, scratching pads and posts throughout your household.

-5. If there is a conflict between your cat and another pet in the house, such as your dog:
+d.
+Play with your cats using toys on strings, or any toy your cats prefers. - If there is a conflict between your cat and another pet in the house, such as your dog:

 a.
 Provide the cat with extra litter boxes in locations where she spends much of her time, restricting your dog’s access to those locations.